technosophos/moniker/README.md

 }
 ```

-Since Monicker compiles the name list into the application, there's no
+Since Moniker compiles the name list into the application, there's no
 requirement that your app has supporting files.

 ## Customizing the Words

-Monicker ships with a couple of word lists that were written and
+Moniker ships with a couple of word lists that were written and
 approved by a group of giggling school children (and their dad).
 We
 built a lighthearted list based on animals and descriptive words (mostly
 adjectives).